Bernice Moody-Falk Obituary - OR | Legacy Pro

 1944 – 2020

-Bernice Rose (Lobbato) Moody-Falk passed away September 20, 2020 at Shasta Regional Medical Center of pneumonia related to complications from Parkinson's disease.
+Bernice Rose (Lobbato) Moody-Falk died September 20, 2020 at Shasta Regional Medical Center of pneumonia related to complications from Parkinson's disease.
 She was 76.

 She was born in Bloomfield, New Jersey, the middle of three girls born to Salvatore and Marie Michela "Carrie" Lobbato.
 She was known as the "B" of the ABCs: Annette, Bernice and Carol.
 For many years, her parents sold children's shoes in a shop they named ABC Junior Bootery in their daughters' honor.